 Losartan has not been studied in humans for use during breastfeeding.
-Information from animal studies suggest that losartan passes into milk and could affect the kidneys of the nursing baby.
-The product label for losartan recommends women who are breastfeeding not use this medication.
+Information from animal studies suggest that losartan passes into milk and might affect the kidneys of the nursing baby.
+The product label for losartan recommends people who are breastfeeding not use this medication.
 But the benefit of using losartan may outweigh possible risks.
 Your healthcare providers can talk with you about using losartan and what treatment is best for you.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes losartan, could it affect fertility or increase the chance of birth defects?
+If a male takes losartan, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Studies have not been done to see if losartan could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects.
-In general, exposures that men have are unlikely to increase the risks to a pregnancy.
+This has not been well studied.
+Based on the studies reviewed, it is not known if losartan could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.